abubakrsaddique/ECommerce-App-with-Admin-Panel-using-MERN-Stack/README.md

-# Inventory-Management
+# ECommerce-App

 ## Overview

 The repo provide a complete detail about this project.
-I have created this project through Next.js , Tailwind CSS and Material Ui for efficient UI , Redux Toolkit Query for fetching and Updating , Postgres Sql and Page Admin for database , Node.js and Express integrated using Prisma ORM For backend
+I have created this project through MERN Stack , Tailwind CSS and Material Ui for efficient UI , Redux Toolkit Query for fetching and Updating , Mongodb for database , Node.js and Express integrated using Api For backend

 ## Features

-- Using Next.js App Router
+- Admin Panel With Admin Functionality
-- Setting up a Postgres Sql and Page Admin
+- Shopping Store With complete Functionality
 - Express.js
 - Node.js
-- Prisma
+- MongoDb
 - Redux
 - Redux Toolkit Query
 - Material UI Data Grid